bgoonz/BGOONZ_BLOG_2.0/notes/JS-DOC/reference/strict_mode.md

 Two Mozilla-specific caveats: First, if your code is JavaScript 1.7 or greater (for example in chrome code or when using the right `<script type="">`) and is strict mode code, `let` and `yield` have the functionality they’ve had since those keywords were first introduced.
 But strict mode code on the web, loaded with `<script src="">` or `<script>...</script>`, won’t be able to use `let`/`yield` as identifiers.
 Second, while ES5 unconditionally reserves the words `class`, `enum`, `export`, `extends`, `import`, and `super`, before Firefox 5 Mozilla reserved them only in strict mode.

 Second, [strict mode prohibits function statements that are not at the top level of a script or function](https://whereswalden.com/2011/01/24/new-es5-strict-mode-requirement-function-statements-not-at-top-level-of-a-program-or-function-are-prohibited/).
-In normal mode in browsers, function statements are permitted “everywhere”. *This is not part of ES5 (or even ES3)!* It’s an extension with incompatible semantics in different browsers.
+In normal mode in browsers, function statements are permitted "everywhere”. *This is not part of ES5 (or even ES3)!* It’s an extension with incompatible semantics in different browsers.
 Note that function statements outside top level are permitted in ES2015.

     'use strict';
     if (true) {